deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Not that I'm an expert." he declared "but if I had the mouth for it, I think a wolf-whistle would be in order."

-Warhorse laughed at that, then sighed as he looked at the pictures again.
+WARHORSE laughed at that, then sighed as he looked at the pictures again.
 "I hope she gives me a second shot." he said, wistfully.

 "A second shot?
 She turned you down?"